castro-gzlz/TESS-cont/README.md

 ## Examples in the literature

 A list of papers using *TESS-cont* is available in this [ADS library](https://ui.adsabs.harvard.edu/public-libraries/GsvUiL1pQti3uczsgyTR_Q).
-At the moment, it includes 22 papers with a variety of applications and observing contexts.
+At the moment, it includes 22 works with a variety of applications and observing contexts.

 These papers may be useful as practical examples of how to report contamination analyses, interpret the resulting figures, and combine *TESS-cont* outputs with follow-up observations.